Some old and not so old Transmitters, Transceivers and Accessories

 My Ham Radio equipment is on a another page

-Uniden Washington 27MHz CB Transceiver
+Uniden Washington 27MHz CB Transceiver - this one has been given away in working condition

 Vertex Standard VX-2500U